Curriculum

 We are...dancers.

-Under the guidance of the dance/movement teacher, students explore their range of motion, imprint in their bodies the concepts of fast and slow, high and low, and create sets of movements that evoke specific feelings or concepts.
-Moving singly and in groups, dancers mirror partners, build on each other's shapes, and experiment with props such as feathers, elastic bands, or ribbons.
+Under the guidance of the dance teacher, students explore their range of motion, imprint in their bodies the concepts of fast and slow, high and low, and create sets of movements that evoke specific feelings or concepts.
+Moving singularly and in groups, dancers mirror partners, build on each other's shapes, and explore emotions through movement.
 As they crawl, skip, gallop, turn, and freeze, they are reminded to be aware of their body in space.
+Class may end with a sharing of dance pieces that students have created, followed by a discussion circle where observers comment on what they noticed in the dance they watched.
+We create, collaborate, and respect each other's visions, while always finding joy and connection in movement.

 We are...musicians.